emmanesgana/google-keep-clone/README.md

 ## Overview

 This is a simple Google Keep clone project.
+The purpose of this project is to practice class-based vanilla JS coding and DOM manipulation.

 ### Features